jerry-wjl/full-stack-cncf-demo/README.md

      $ vagrant box add --name ol76 https://yum.oracle.com/boxes/oraclelinux/ol76/ol76.box

+Next, sign in to Oracle Container Registry (https://container-registry.oracle.com) and accept the Oracle Standard Terms and Restrictions for both the Container Services and the Container Services (Developer) Repositories.

 You will need to provide a file "ocr.txt" with 2 lines to suck the kubernetes images to the local docker registry on the devnode.
 This should be in the same directory as the Vagrantfile, and the *.sh files from this git repo.
 The content of the Oracle Container Registry ocr.txt file should consist of